Vector - Simple Optimizations

 }

 The copy and swap idiom is perfect for providing the strong exception guarantee in the presence of exceptions.
-But if there are no exceptions during destruction or construction then we can potentially just reuse the available memory.
-So if we rewrote the assignment operator with the assumption that there were no exceptions it would look like the following (Note in the real code use SFINAE to do the optimization only when necessary).
+But if there are no exceptions during destruction or construction, then we can potentially reuse the available memory.
+So if we rewrote the assignment operator with the assumption that there were no exceptions, it would look like the following (Note: In the real code, use SFINAE to do the optimization only when necessary).

 Copy the easy way